Malaysia Federal Route 13 (Sabah)

 Federal Route 13, Asian Highway Route AH150 (formerly Federal Route A5), is a 268 km-long federal highway in Sabah, Malaysia.
 It is a component of the larger Pan Borneo Highway network.
 This highway runs primarily along the southeastern coast of Sabah from Sandakan to Tawau.
 The major towns it passes through include (from north to south) Kinabatangan, Lahad Datu and Kunak.

+One of the rolling sections of the highway, running along the oil palm plantations, in Kunak near Mount Madai.
+Note the three-lanes climbing lane.

+Route background

+Sabah section of Federal Route 13 starts from Mile 32 Checkpoint in Sandakan and terminus at the Tawau city centre.
+Most highway consist of inland, flat to gently undulating, where it crosses certain palm oil plantation, specifically at Kota Kinabatangan, while the road between Lahad Datu and Kunak traverses gently undulating to rolling hill that exceed only around 100 m, along a landslide that damaged road.

+The federal highway used the JKR R5 road standard, with a speed limit of 90 km/h (56 mph).